eschultz591/Dendron-Notes/notes/Gods-Kingdom-through-Gods-Covenants.Ch1-Introduction.md

 We read the scriptures from three perspectives, textual, epochal, and canonical.
 - **Textual**: The immediate context of scripture.
 We understand the text in its immediate context, its literary type, its grammar, the structure of its text, etc.
-- **Epochal**: THe context in relation of where the text is in redemptive history.
+- **Epochal**: The context in relation of where the text is in redemptive history.
 What comes before and after it.
 This does not mean that there are multiple plans, but that revelation is progressive.
 While there is debate on how prolific this is, this is best seen in the Old-to-New Testament change.
 This can be summarized comfortably by following the biblical covenants.
 The Judaizers failed to understand this and viewed the OT as an ends in itself.
 Scripture was interpreted in light of Sinai.
 - **Canonical**: The overall perspective.
 Given that God's Word is a unified revelation, the texts must be understood in its relationship to the entire Canon.
 When we read Scripture from this context we can read Scripture in its fullest context.

 A **theological** reading which can be described as a **grammatical/literary-historical-canonical** reading of Scripture.
 Promise-Fulfillment motif in Scripture is an example of this all being brought together.